rocrill/velo_city/README.md

 * To create an e-commerce cycling website which sells bikes and cycling kit.
 The site also features a cycling blog and events page which aims to attract cyclists to the site, and keep potential shoppers interested so that they might spend more time on the site.

-### User Goals

-* To shop for bikes and bike kit, to learn about cycling events and pick up cycling tips from our blog.

 ### Site Owner's Goals

 * To allow users to purchase products on the site.